Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Abstract

 \section{Abstract}

-Large language models (LLMs) have revolutionized the field of natural language processing with their impressive reasoning and question-answering capabilities.
-However, these models are sometimes prone to generating credible-sounding but incorrect information, a phenomenon known as LLM hallucinations.
-Reliable uncertainty estimation in LLMs is essential for fostering trust in their generated responses and serves as a critical tool for the detection and prevention of erroneous or hallucinated outputs.
-To achieve reliable and well-calibrated uncertainty quantification in open-ended and free-form natural language generation, we propose an uncertainty-aware fine-tuning approach for LLMs.
-This approach enhances the model's ability to provide reliable uncertainty estimates without compromising accuracy, thereby guiding them to produce more trustworthy responses.
-We introduce a novel uncertainty-aware causal language modeling loss function, grounded in the principles of decision theory.
-Through rigorous evaluation on multiple free-form question-answering datasets and models, we demonstrate that our uncertainty-aware fine-tuning approach yields better calibrated uncertainty estimates in natural language generation tasks than fine-tuning with the standard causal language modeling loss.
-Furthermore, the experimental results show that the proposed method significantly improves the model's ability to detect hallucinations and identify out-of-domain prompts.
+Large language models (LLMs) have achieved remarkable success in natural language generation, yet they remain prone to hallucinations and often exhibit miscalibrated overconfidence, even when producing incorrect outputs.
+Reliable uncertainty estimation is a key requirement for deploying LLMs safely, as it enables users and downstream systems to assess confidence, detect hallucinations, and identify out-of-domain prompts.
+In this work, we propose an uncertainty-calibrated fine-tuning approach that improves the reliability of LLMs in open-ended, free-form generation settings.
+Our method introduces a novel uncertainty-aware causal language modeling loss, grounded in decision-theoretic principles, that explicitly encourages well-calibrated uncertainty estimates.
+We conduct extensive empirical evaluations across multiple free-form question-answering datasets and model architectures, demonstrating that our approach consistently yields better uncertainty calibration compared to standard fine-tuning.
+Furthermore, the experimental results show that the proposed method substantially enhances the model’s ability to detect hallucinations and identify out-of-domain prompts.